MoniqueCastro/SmartCoding-Python/README.md

 Contains a program with basic mathematics according to the instructions.

 ## my-program.py
-My take on the challenge using inputs from the user.
+My take on the task using inputs from the user.